Thursday, 29 May 2025

 Goodness Oluwasusi receives award for OAUPeeps' victory, joined by the Editor-in-Chief, a fellow member, the ACJOAU President, and Chairman of the Guild of Editors.

-The contest, which began at 10 a.m., featured representatives from seven campus news agencies: OAUPeeps, OAU Kilonshele, InFocus, Great Ife Network, The Lens, ASPOB, and NCB.
+The contest, which began at 10 a.m., featured representatives from several campus news agencies including OAUPeeps, OAU Kilonshele, InFocus, Great Ife Network, The Lens, ASPOB, ICONS, and NCB.
 According to ACJOAU President Olabode Oluwafemi, the contest aimed to promote unity, networking, and cooperation among student journalists on campus.

 “This event is a continuation of what the previous administration started,” Olabode said.
 “We are committed to strengthening ties between news agencies, and this contest also serves as a preparatory event for the upcoming International Conference of Campus Journalists (ICCJ) scheduled for May 3rd.”

-Goodness Oluwasusi, Ifeoluwa Lambe, and Joy Ogundele—winners of the contest—pose with the judges and the ACJOAU President
+Goodness Oluwasusi, Ifeoluwa Lambe, and Joy Oludele—winners of the contest—pose with the judges and the ACJOAU President

 The panel of judges, Samson Akintokun and Memunat Alli, congratulated the winners and encouraged all participants to keep honing their craft.
 “Winning doesn’t mean you’ve reached the peak,” Akintokun advised.
 “And for those who didn’t win, don’t let it define you.
 There’s always another opportunity.”